SigmaForge/transparency/Code-of-conducts-and-ethics.md

 # Code of Conduct and Ethics

-Note: this should be on github, signatures should be versioned.
 Note: Look at twitter’s code of conduct, Pycon’s anti-harrasment policy
 Q: How can we be more compassionate?